Benefits

 Parking and Traffic Privileges

-Reserved parking areas are established for employees.
 Security personnel monitor the parking lots Monday through Friday from 7 a.m. until 11 p.m., Saturday from 9 a.m. until 5 p.m. and Sunday from 1 p.m. until 6 p.m.
-If security personnel see an unauthorized automobile parked in a reserved area, the automobile will be ticketed.
-Reserved parking regulations are not enforced after 4 p.m. or during the summer sessions, except those reserved for handicapped persons.
+Parking spaces reserved for handicapped persons require the appropriate tag or placard, or Security will ticket an unauthorized vehicle.
 The college shall assume no responsibility for damage occurring to motor vehicles or other forms of transportation and other privately owned property while on campus.
 Accidents occurring on campus shall be reported to the Florida State University-Panama City police in accordance with state and local laws.
 Any questions should be referred to the vice president of administration & finance or FSU-PCC Police.

 Full benefit information will be provided during the New Employment Orientation